claudia1462656918/MSiA-Value-Chain-Project/README.md

    **Backlog**

-   * Interpret each model and s
+   * Interpret each model and select the most efficient and understandable one

    * Train different models that are applicable to the data set –4 points

    * Examine which metric is more appropriate to evaluate all models –2 points